Phonon website

 atom_pos_red: atomic positions in reduced coordinates (Nx3 float array)

-highsym_qpts: list of high symmetry qpoints (Nx3 float arraay)
+highsym_qpts: list of high-symmetry q-points (Nx3 float array)

-qpoints: list of q-point in the reciprocal space (Nx3 float array)
+qpoints: list of q-points in reciprocal space (Nx3 float array)

 distances: list distances between the qpoints (Nq float array)